Get

 You must separate your pets immediately if you notice any of these behaviors.
 This can prevent any potential conflicts and ensure both animals’ safety.
 You can do this by separating them with a baby gate or placing them in different rooms.

 It’s also important to know your Cocker Spaniel’s prey drive.
 As a hunting breed, your Cocker Spaniel may chase after small animals, including cats.
-If you notice this behavior, work on training and socialization to help your dog overcome its instincts.
+If you notice this behavior, work on training and socialization to help your dog overcome this behavior with your cat.

 4. Give Each Animal Their Own Space